Martin13025/Martin13025/README.md

 ## Frontend React Web-Developer

-With 3 years of experience in web development, I specialize in creating modern and scalable web applications.
+I specialize in creating modern and scalable web applications.
 Throughout my career, I have successfully developed complex frontend and backend solutions using technologies such as JavaScript, React, Node.js, and Express.
 My experience includes building applications that efficiently handle large volumes of data while ensuring high performance and user-friendliness.
 Feel free to reach out if you want to collaborate or discuss potential projects.
 ### Technology Stack:

 <div align="center">